datarobot-community/DRU-MLOps/README.md

 ## Repository Contents

-Link to Google Colab notebook: https://colab.research.google.com/drive/16tncEQxD8ZbfrbrgnqbAk86y_26uAKHL

-You might be required to authorize integration between Github and Google Colab
+`12Nov2020_MLOps_II_Laboratory.ipynb` contains the code needed for the DRU MLOps II course.

 ## Setup/Installation

 Once you open the Notebook in the repo, click on the "Open in Google Colab" button at the top of the page.

+You might be required to authorize integration between Github and Google Colab.